StepNeverStop/RLs/README.md

 ## Issues

-Any questions about this project or errors about my bad grammer, plz let me know in [this](https://github.com/StepNeverStop/RLs/issues/new).
+Any question about this project or error on my bad expression, plz let me know on [this](https://github.com/StepNeverStop/RLs/issues/new).